AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/magento-order-management-messages-processing-error.md

 ---
 title: Magento Order Management System (OMS) for Adobe Commerce processing error
-description: "This article provides a solution for the issue when you get a `getMode()` error in the CLI running `bin/magento oms:messages:process` in the Magento Order Management System (OMS) for Adobe Commerce."
+description: This article provides a solution for the issue when you get a `getMode()` error in the CLI running `bin/magento oms:messages:process` in the Magento Order Management System (OMS) for Adobe Commerce.
+exl-id: 83089465-f810-4a3b-bdb6-4720b44f0b49
 ---
 # Magento Order Management System (OMS) for Adobe Commerce processing error

 This article provides a solution for the issue when you get a `getMode()` error in the CLI running `bin/magento oms:messages:process` in the Magento Order Management System (OMS) for Adobe Commerce.